0330 822 0505

 Student loan defaults

-As with any debt, having missed repayments may have an impact on your ability to get a mortgage, but with the help of a broker who specialises in bad credit, you should be able to find a sympathetic lender.
+As with any debt, having missed repayments may impact your ability to get a mortgage, but with the help of a broker specialising in bad credit, you should be able to find a sympathetic lender.
 The extent to which your student loan defaults will affect your mortgage will depend on several factors, including the severity of the defaults, how long ago it was, and the context.

-Lenders will be more likely to approve a mortgage for example if it was a one-off missed payment several years ago, and due to a specific reason that isn’t likely to reoccur.
-Your broker can help you find the lenders who will be open to applications with a student loan default.
+Lenders will be more likely to approve a mortgage, for example, if it was a one-off missed payment several years ago, and due to a specific reason that isn’t likely to recur.
+Your broker can help you find lenders open to applications with a student loan default.

 Get matched with a broker specialising in mortgages with student loan debt

-Student loans are a significant debt but they needn’t hold you back when it comes to applying for a mortgage.
+Student loans are a significant debt, but they needn’t hold you back when applying for a mortgage.
 The advisors we work with have access to the whole of the market, including the more specialist lenders, and have a huge amount of experience in securing mortgages for people with student finance.

-Call us today on 0808 189 0463 or make an enquiry and we’ll assess your situation and match you with the broker we think has the most relevant experience and expertise for a free initial consultation.
+Call us today on 0330 822 0505 or make an enquiry, and we’ll assess your situation and match you with the broker we think has the most relevant experience and expertise for a free initial consultation.
 They’ll work with you to get your paperwork in order, handpick the best lenders for you, and help you secure the best possible deal on your mortgage.

 FAQs

-Most experts would tell you it’s probably not worth it, unless it makes a significant difference to how much you can afford to borrow.
-Making a large overpayment that doesn’t clear the debt in full won’t be useful, as your monthly repayments will be the same and this is the important bit for lenders.
+Most experts would tell you it’s probably not worth it unless it significantly affects your ability to borrow.
+Making a large overpayment that doesn’t clear the debt in full won’t be useful, as your monthly repayments will remain the same, and this is the important bit for lenders.
 Talk to your broker for more advice.

 No. Even though you may be planning to use some of your student loan to make your repayments every month, student finance does not count as income when it comes to your mortgage application.
 Student loans aren’t taxable, and they will need to be repaid at some point, so they’re not classed as income.